Charles E. Schmidt College of Medicine

 Among the reasons this project is justified are:

-4) By utilizing advances A/V technology, the CSSC creates “golden master” videos depicting the appropriate medical encounter, or can create vignettes that depict incorrect interaction or treatment.
+4. By utilizing advanced A/V technology, the CSSC creates “golden master” videos depicting the appropriate medical encounter or can create vignettes that depict incorrect interaction or treatment.
 The standardized patients use these to prepare for their participant encounters.
 The students/participants utilize these to compare their own actions to the “correct” approach to patient care.

 The CSSC are used to introduce medical students to complex Vital Sign assessment on the mannequins or standardized patients.
 They utilize venipuncture trainers to learn to draw blood.
 Suturing techniques are taught using skin pads and appropriate medical equipment.
 They utilize the Intubation Heads to learn intubation protocols.
 They learn to practice physical examinations and assessments on Rectal, Pelvic, breast and testicular skill trainers.
 They learn cardiac sounds using the Harvey Simulator.
 They are exposed to advanced medical cases, such as, Cardiology, Pulmonary, Infectious Disease and Renal Disorders at the Simulation Centers.
 These detailed cases focus on key learning objectives and teachable moments during hands on case based learning with the mannequins or with standardized patients.